Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 1. Be located and operate in Preston

-2. Pay all staff (excluding interns but including agency/temporary staff/contacted staff) £8.45 per hour
+2. Pay all staff (excluding interns but including agency/temporary staff (third party contracted staff as appropriate) £8.75 per hour and the new rate of £9.00 in the new financial year.

 To apply to become a Living Wage Employer please complete the Preston Living Wage employer request form.